Crystals are fascinating and powerful objects and more and more people are becoming aware of their abilities.

 A lot of people expose it to the sun to recharge its energies.
 Just make sure to protect it from the rain as that can damage this stone.

-This orange coloured stone is available in translucent as well as opaque varieties.
+This orange coloured stone is available in translucent as well as opaque varieties, but can Carnelian be in the sun?

 No matter the type, this is a perfectly safe stone to place under the sun to recharge the crystal’s energy supply.